Chapter One: Gameplay

 | - Julius Caesar |

-BrikWars uses dice to add an element of randomness into the game.
+BrikWars uses dice to add unpredictability to events in the battle.

 If a minifig fires a rifle at an opponent, sometimes he'll hit and